 Professor Gary Middleton is a consultant medical oncologist focussed on lung and colorectal cancer, with a research interest in understanding and therapeutically targeting the tumour microenvironment.

-Professor of Medical Oncology, School of Cancer Sciences, University of Birmingham.
+Professor of Medical Oncology, Institute of Immunology and Immunotherapy, University of Birmingham.

 Background and Research focus